AliSoftware/alisoftware.github.io/_posts/2015-07-19-enums-as-constants.md

 ## Use `enum` constants everywhere!

 There are plenty of other types for which `enum` as constants can be applied.
-Let's look at two more example of what your code could look once you've implemented them for Strings and Storyboards _(implementation for those `enum`s are left as an exercice to the reader&hellip; or you can go check my Xcode Playground linked below)_.
+Let's look at two more example of what your code could look once you've implemented them for Strings and Storyboards _(implementation for those `enum`s are left as an exercice to the reader… or you can go check my Xcode Playground linked below)_.

 ### Localizable.strings